Bess Lomax Hawes: Career in music and folk arts

 In the 1950s, she moved to California, where she taught guitar, banjo, mandolin and folk singing through UCLA Extension courses, at the Idyllwild summer arts program and, starting in 1963, at San Fernando Valley State College.
 She also played at local clubs as well as at some of the larger folk festivals such as the Newport Folk Festival and the Berkeley Folk Festival.

 In 1968, she became associate professor of Anthropology at San Fernando Valley State College and later head of the Anthropology Department at what is now Cal State Northridge.
-In 1971, her husband, Butch, died.
+In 1971, her husband, Butch, passed away.

-In 1975, Hawes accepted a position in administration at the Smithsonian Institution, where she was instrumental in organizing the Smithsonian's 1976 Bicentennial Festival of American Folklife on the National Mall.
-In 1977, she was named first director of the Folk and Traditional Arts Program at the National Endowment for the Arts, and created the National Heritage Fellowships, which recognize traditional artists and performers.
+In 1975, she accepted a position in administration at the Smithsonian Institution where she was instrumental in organizing the Smithsonian's 1976 Bicentennial Festival of American Folklife on the National Mall.
+In 1977, she was named first director of the Folk and Traditional Arts Program at the National Endowment for the Arts, and created the National Heritage Fellowships which recognize traditional artists and performers.
 During her tenure, funding for folk arts rose from about $100,000 to $4 million, and 50 state or territorial folk arts programs were set up:

 "We're really honoring traditions," Mrs. Hawes told The Washington Post in 1983.
 "These individuals are the people who've been pushed up by the traditions.
 They're the lightning rods that we grab onto.
 It's extremely important for the psychic health and well-being of Americans to maintain all of these little regional distinctions, to establish a cultural pluralism.
 It's like my brother, folklorist Alan Lomax, wrote one time: 'If the cultural gray-out continues around the world, pretty soon there will be no place worth visiting ... and no particular reason to stay home, either.' " Patricia Sullivan, "Bess Lomax Hawes, 88, Championed folk arts as performer and NEA official".